Udupi, Karnataka

 Water

-Being a coastal area with perennial availability of seawater, seawater is used to meet the condenser cooling and other water requirements.
+Being a coastal area with perennial availability of seawater, it is used to meet the condenser cooling and other water requirements.
 Re-circulating type of circulating water (CW) system with natural draft cooling towers is installed.
 Desalination of seawater is carried out to meet the freshwater requirement for the plant.

 Ash Management

 Bottom ash is collected in silos in moist form and fly ash is collected in dry form in storage silos.
 For the fly ash agreement has been entered into with cement manufacturer for utilization of the fly ash.
-Unutilised ash is disposed at identified ash disposal areas.
+Unutilized ash is disposed at identified ash disposal areas.

 Hi-Tech Infrastructure